Septic System Home Insurance: What's Covered and What Isn't

 Monitor drain field for wet spots Seasonally Early detection of failure

 Documentation is your best defense.
 Keep receipts from every pump-out, inspection report, and repair.
-If you ever file a claim and an adjuster questions whether the damage was gradual vs. sudden, your maintenance records are what stand between you and a denial.
+If you ever file a claim and an adjuster questions whether the damage was gradual or sudden, your maintenance records are what stand between you and a denial.
+If you also rely on well water, our guide to well pump insurance coverage walks through similar documentation rules.

 Don't Ignore Warning Signs